mohammedshahidz/mohammedshahidz/README.md

  🌐 About Me

-- 🎓 Currently pursuing my Bachelor's degree in BCA at Christ Academy Institute Of Advanced Studies.
+- 🎓 Graduated my Bachelor's degree in BCA at Christ Academy Institute Of Advanced Studies.
 - 💼 Aspiring to make a mark in the field of cybersecurity.

 💻 What I Do